 About Minot

-Minot, North Dakota, known as the Magic City, is a vibrant blend of Scandinavian heritage, prairie charm, and modern energy.
+Minot, North Dakota, has a vibrant blend of Scandinavian heritage, prairie charm, and modern energy.
 Founded as a railroad town in 1886, Minot grew overnight, earning its nickname.
 Today, the city offers a thriving arts scene, historic downtown, outdoor recreation, and rich cultural experiences that make it a premier destination for visitors and a welcoming home for residents.
-Here, you'll find a community guided by 'SiSu' - the Scandinavian spirit of resilience that's more than just our heritage, it's who we are.
+Here, you’ll find a community guided by ‘SiSu‘ – the Scandinavian spirit of resilience that’s more than just our heritage, it’s who we are.

 Why Not, Minot!?